aitemr/cooltizbe/README.md

 $ pod install
 ```

+3. Open the Xcode workspace at `cooltizbe.xcworkspace` and run the app.

 ## Support

 If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/cooltizbe/issues/new)